 There are several types of Standard Game Drives, which are listed below.
 With a tailor-made safari and your own vehicle, you are able to choose the types and durations of the game drives you go on.
 If you are on a group safari, the types and durations are usually predefined and fixed.
 On safaris where you fly to the game park or reserve, the game drives are normally set and controlled by the lodge or camp you are staying at.
-Game drives can be long, hot, dusty and bumpy (ladies don’t forget your sports bra), but are great fun!
-Note: Most game drives avoid the heat of the day when many of the animals are sheltering from the sun and it is generally recognised that early morning and late afternoon game drives provide the best opportunities for game viewing, but as the animals go where and when they want, this is not always true.
+Game drives can be long, hot, dusty, and bumpy (ladies don’t forget your sports bra), but are great fun!
+Note: Most game drives avoid the heat of the day when many of the animals are sheltering from the sun and it is generally recognized that early morning and late afternoon game drives provide the best opportunities for game viewing, but as the animals go where and when they want, this is not always true.